-Summer is officially here, which means the days are longer and sunnier — and the last thing that most of us want is to be cooped up in the kitchen, sweating over a home-cooked meal.
+Summer is officially here this week, which means the days are longer and sunnier — and the last thing that most of us want is to be cooped up in the kitchen, sweating over a home-cooked meal.
 Luckily, there are lots of delicious, easy, no-bake recipes that you can make instead.

 If you want to bolster your no-cook meal further, you can always buy a few pre-made items (or cook a few ingredients on the weekend and have them ready to go on weeknights) for convenience.
 Many no-cook meals could easily be bulked up by the addition of items like shredded, pre-cooked rotisserie chicken or cold canned beans.
 In other cases, you can simply serve a loaf of crusty bread alongside your no-cook entrée for a complete meal.

 Whatever you decide, you’ll be glad you have these recipes on hand for hot summer nights.

 The great thing about avocado tartines (aka avocado toast) is that the creative possibilities are near-endless.
 Top yours with thin slices of roast beef and red onion or with slices of hard-boiled egg and juicy heirloom tomatoes.
 You can even set out a variety of toppings and let everyone create their own.

 If you’re looking for an easy, no-cook seafood recipe, then you have to try making ceviche.
 It’s as easy as combining some ingredients in a bowl, waiting, and then spooning the citrus-“cooked” fish onto tostadas or into an avocado half.

 Kristie Collado is The Daily Meal’s Cook Editor.
 Follow her on Twitter @KColladoCook.